 - ⅛ teaspoon cayenne pepper, or more to taste

 - Toss Brussels sprouts with olive oil, salt and pepper, and spread on a rimmed baking sheet.
 Make sure they have plenty of room so they brown nicely.

 - Roast 20 minutes, stirring halfway.
 They should be tender and browned.

-- While the sprouts are roasting, in a small bowl, combine maple syrup and cayenne pepper in a small bowl. .
+- While the sprouts are roasting, combine maple syrup and cayenne pepper in a small bowl.

-- Pour the maple syrup/cayenne mixture over the sprouts, stir to coat, return to oven for five more minutes.
+- Pour the maple syrup/cayenne mixture over the sprouts, stir to coat, and return the pan to oven for five more minutes.
 Serve immediately.